Neidley/mobile-mines/README.md

 Redux

 (Redux has not yet been implemented.
 Redux is a popular companion to React to handle routing and dataflow to the backend)

+5. Enjoy Mobile Mines for a few turns.

+6.  in your terminal, `cd`

 ////////////////////////////////////////////////